MG-RAST/kmerspectrumanalyzer/README.md

 *   src    -- contains scripts
 *   pfge_analysis  -- PFGE gel images (and analysis once generated)
 *   repeatresolutionpaper  -- contains data supporting the paper
+*   test -- example invokations and testing scripts

 ## Paper
 A paper describing interpreting the results of kmercounting has been published August 2013 in BMC Genomics.
 2013 14(1):537 "Rapid quantification of sequence repeats to resolve the size, structure and contents of bacterial genomes."
 Williams D, Trimble WL, Shilts M, Meyer F, and Ochman H. PMID: 23924250 The manuscript can be found in repeatresolutionpaper/manuscript.

 ## Authors
 *   Will Trimble (Argonne National Laboratory)